 Funding agreement to deliver

-The work being undertaken for this Study is under a “contract to deliver” to the Project Funders, that is ACALET and Australian Government.
+The work being undertaken for this Study includes significant funding from LET Australia* and Australian Government.
 This is what is known as a “technical service to deliver”.
-Glencore provides the governance and support services – i.e finance system, contract approvals etc – as well as access to the Glenhaven property for all the in-field carbon storage related activity.
+Glencore provides the governance and support services – i.e finance system, contract approvals etc.

 Project oversight and reporting

-A Project Oversight Committee (POC) was established as part of the ACALET Funding Agreement to:
+A Project Oversight Committee (POC) was established as part of the Funding Agreement to:

 - Provide strategic guidance and assistance to CTSCo in fulfilling the Project technical outcomes and objectives;